-Zero annual maintenance fees and no opening charges.
-Start your investment journey with a hassle-free Demat account.
+Zero annual maintenance charges and no opening fees.
+Start holding securities electronically with a Demat account.

 Opening a Demat account has become a vital first step for anyone looking to invest in securities such as shares, bonds, mutual funds, and ETFs.
-The good news is that the process is now fully digital, convenient, and, in many cases — free of cost.
+The process is now fully digital, convenient, and, in many cases — free of cost.
 Whether you're new to investing or simply want to hold securities in electronic form, understanding the steps to open a Demat account is essential.

-This page outlines the detailed process to open a Demat account online free, including document requirements, verification processes, and key terms to know
+This article outlines the detailed process to open a Demat account online for free, including document requirements, verification processes, and key terms to know

 A Demat (Dematerialised) account holds your securities in electronic form, making it easier to trade and manage investments.
 Just like a bank account holds money, a Demat account holds shares and other financial instruments.